nicklafferty/craftycody/content/crafts/an-amateur-s-beginners-guide-to-woodworking.md

 5. [Sander](https://amzn.to/3IEpZYX)

 You'll also notice I'm linking to a lot of Dewalt tools.
 I'd suggest sticking with a brand and running with it as best you can because you don't want to end up with 15 different batteries that only fit into one or two tools.

+Also, get a bunch of clamps.
+You can never have too many.

 ## Skills